The Nevermoor series: Hollowpox

 Meanwhile, Unit 919 is forced to continue classes, with Morrigan retreating more and more often to the School of Wundrous Arts, where she finds a book, The Book of Ghostly Hours, where she can relive experiences and lessons of Wundersmiths of the past, who really weren't all evil.
-Laurent St. James, leader of the Concerned Citizens of Nevermoor, begins pounding the Wunimals in the press, saying they should be locked up together or banned from city establishment, much to Morrigan, Jupiter, and the rest of the Hotel Deucalion staff’s horror.
-When Holliday Wu and the Elders anonymously reveal her Wundersmith abilities to the non-Wundrous Society public, St. James switches to her, provoking newspapers to claim that she is not an actual Wundersmith, and offers a large reward to anybody who can photograph her using her abilities.
+Laurent St. James, leader of the Concerned Citizens of Nevermoor, begins pounding the Wunimals in the press, saying they should be locked up together or banned from city establishment, much to Morrigan, Jupiter, and the rest of the Hotel Deucalion staff's horror.
+When Holliday Wu and the Elders anonymously reveal Morrigan's Wundersmith abilities to the non-Wundrous Society public, St. James switches to her, provoking newspapers to claim that she is not an actual Wundersmith, and offers a large reward to anybody who can photograph her using her abilities.
 Morrigan tracks Hollowpox back to President Wintersea from the Wintersea Republic, named Maud Lowry.
-Lowry admits that her state has developed a Hollowpox cure, and promises Morrigan that she will try to distribute the cure across Nevermoor and the Free State, but Squall comes to her and warns him that Lowry was the one who commissioned his to create the virus.
+Lowry admits that her state has developed a Hollowpox cure, and promises Morrigan that she will try to distribute the cure across Nevermoor and the Free State, but Squall comes to her and warns her that Lowry was the one who commissioned him to create the virus.
 He helps Morrigan destroy the virus, and some of the Wunimals wake up.
 Once Morrigan finds out that not all of the Wunimals were cured, she summons Squall and he uses wunder through her to revive all the comatose Wunimals at the expense of Morrigan becoming his apprentice.